Treefire33/Console-Games/README.md

-# LuaGames
+# Console Games
-Games made in Lua
+Games that are played in a console.